Alternatives to White Marble Countertops

 Known as the earth’s oldest building material, granite is an igneous stone — it forms from the solidification of molten rock.
 This makes it hard, durable and highly heat-resistant.

 Composed of feldspar, quartz and mica, granite occurs in thousands of color variations from dusky grays to coral pinks.
-Some strains of granite can resemble marble — while it might not reach the bright white of Calacatta marble, some granites closely resemble the grayer Carrara stone.
+Some strains of granite can resemble marble — while it might not reach the bright white of Calacatta marble, some granites closely resemble the marble look of the grayer Carrara stone.

 Granite is a perfect option for a homeowner who loves the look of marble but wants a more durable, etch-resistant surface.